Kamal Martin

 Kamal Adrian Martin (born June 17, 1998) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers, and was selected by the Green Bay Packers in the fifth round of the 2020 NFL draft.
 He also played for the Carolina Panthers.

 Early life

 Martin was born and grew up in Burnsville, Minnesota and attended Burnsville High School, where he played quarterback and safety on the football team.
 He was named first-team All-State by the Associated Press as an all-purpose performer after completing 63 of 117 passes for 877 yards and nine touchdowns with one interception and rushing 400 yards and eight touchdowns on offense and recording 79 tackles, two forced fumbles, one interception and 13 pass breakups on defense.
+In 2015, Burnsville won a conference championship, a section championship, and made its first appearance in the state playoffs in 20 years.

 College career

 Martin played mostly as a reserve linebacker as a freshman, playing in all 13 of Minnesota's games with one start and 10 tackles and one interception.
 He became a starter going into his sophomore season and finished the year with 42 tackles, 6.5 tackles for a loss, one interception, two forced fumbles and two fumble recoveries.
 As a junior he made 59 tackles, including tackles 3.5 for loss, and two passes broken up in twelve games but did not play in the team's bowl game due to a violation of team rules.
 Martin's senior season was cut short after eight games due to injury, but he was named honorable mention All-Big Ten Conference after making 66 tackles with 2.5 tackles for loss, one sack, two interceptions, and two forced fumbles.